 Are you an expert?
 Apply to contribute here.

-Compared to the Air Max 270’s one-piece collar, the Nike Air Max 720 has a detached tongue and a lacing system similar to the Air Max 97.
+Compared to the Air Max 270’s one-piece collar, the low-top Nike Air Max 720 has a detached tongue and a lacing system similar to the Air Max 97.
 It has a back heel pull tab for quick on and off.
-US sizes for men starts at 3.5 to 15 and women’s US sizes start from 5 to 12 all in medium width.
+This stylish and up-to-date kick is available in men’s and women’s sizing.

 The Nike Air Max 720 is known for its futuristic look and nature-inspired colorway theme.
 With molded lines on the upper appearing to radiate from the sides creating a distinct look, the shoe also has mesh pods that offer stability and structure.
 The Air Max 720 sneakers by Nike was first offered in Day and Night variants for the colorways inspired by the Aurora Borealis or more popularly the Northern Lights.